-Romantic movies often get a bad wrap.
-They can often be cheesy or over-the-top, but I think that's what makes them awesome and there's no better day to watch romantic movies than on Valentine's Day.
-So grab your Valentine and some popcorn and stream on of these great romance movies.
+Romantic movies often get a bad rap.
+They can be cheesy or over-the-top, but I think that's what makes them awesome and there's no better day to watch romantic movies than on Valentine's Day.
+So grab your Valentine (and some popcorn!) and stream one of these great romance movies.
 You might cry, you might laugh, but you'll be experiencing all the emotions together, and isn't that what Valentine's Day is all about?

 Starring Ryan Gosling and Rachel McAdams, The Notebook is a very touching story of a couple whose relationship gets put on hold when World War II starts.
 The torrid love story is known to be a tear-jerker so it might be a good idea to keep the tissues on hand.

 Party like it's 1999 with this classic romantic comedy starring the late Heath Ledger alongside Julia Stiles and a very young Joseph Gordon-Levitt.
-It's a classic high school tale of romance filled with laughs and plently of romance to go around.
-It's a loose adaptation of Shakespeare's The Taming of the Shrew, so you know there's going to be plenty of love hijinx!
+It's a classic high school tale of love filled with laughs and plenty of romance to go around.
+It's a loose adaptation of Shakespeare's The Taming of the Shrew, so you know there's going to be plenty of hijinx!

-One of my personal favorites, The Big Sick is based on the true story of how Kumail Nanjiani met and fell in love with his wife Emily.
-It's super touching, has amazingly funny moments, and definitely has the potential to make you cry the happiest of tears
+One of my personal favorites, The Big Sick, is based on the true story of how Kumail Nanjiani met and fell in love with his wife Emily.
+It's super touching, has funny moments, and definitely has the potential to make you cry the happiest of tears.